 Taking the educational approach means doing more teaching than selling.
 Storytelling isn’t much different and, often, it can double as an educational tool.

 However, the power of storytelling doesn’t always lie in teaching people things they didn’t know.
 Instead, it’s often about bringing to life relatable characters and situations (or at least characters and situations that evoke emotional responses).

 Since much of our decision-making is feeling-based, stories that push emotional triggers tend to do a better job of promoting action than constant self-promotion.

-It can be easy to find yourself only posting pictures on Instagram, only posting short tweets to Twitter, and so on.
+It can be easy to find yourself only posting pictures on Instagram, only posting short tweets on Twitter, and so on.
 Yet, on most popular social media platforms, you can post other forms of content including blog posts, infographics, threads, and videos.
 Why diversify the kinds of content you share, though?

 For one thing, producing the same content type endlessly can bore your audience.
 For another, your target audience (or subsets of it) may not respond as enthusiastically to one type of content as they do to another.

-4. Try Micro-Influencer Marketing
+4. Try micro-influencer marketing